codicille/edsa/README.md

 ## Objectives

-The goal of this proejct is to provide a very capable and nice front-end only web-based ebook reader that can be embeded in a more complete ebook solution.
+The goal of this project is to provide a very capable and nice front-end only web-based ebook reader that can be embeded in a more complete ebook solution.

 The reader is run via the [Sinatra][sinatra] ruby framework for demonstration